 With stock options, the incentive is the possibility of owning stock of the company at a discounted rate compared to buying the stock on the open market.

 Stock options and RSUs are both popular forms of equity compensation and can ultimately result in a significant piece of your net worth.
-Therefore, it’s important to fully understand tax implications and how your equity might weight your overall portfolio.
+Therefore, it’s important to fully understand tax implications and how your equity might weigh your overall portfolio.
 Working with a financial advisor is a good way to help tease through these complexities.